heiko-hotz/live-api-fc-prompt-optimiser/README.md

       "function_args": {"query": "What's the weather like today?"}
     },
     {
-      "query": "I need to speak with someone", "trigger_function": true,
+      "query": "I need to speak to a human please", "trigger_function": true,
       "function_name": "escalate_to_support",
       "function_args": {"reason": "human-request"}